ozanguvenwebdev/Javascript-Useful-Methods/README.md

-<h2>JS Queries and URL Operations in Python Odoo and other environments.</h2>
+<h2>JS Queries and URL Operations in Python Django HTML, Odoo XML and other environments.</h2>